Helping the Gardens Grow

 LATEST NEWS

-This edition of Library Connect has the usual listing of new books and a couple of articles for your interest.
-The Library will be closed Thursday 25th & Friday 26th April.
-The 'click and collect' boxes are available in the Visitor Centre for returns.
-The Library is normally staffed Mon - Fri 9.30 - 4.30, or Alex can be contacted by email or phone (02 6250 9480) if you need assistance.
+This edition of Library Connect has the usual listing of new books and a few articles for your interest.
+The selection of ‘free to good home’ books has been refreshed so please drop in for a browse.
+The library is staffed Mon - Fri 9.30 - 4.30 and Alex can also be contacted by email or phone (02 6250 9480) if you need assistance.
+The “click and collect” boxes in the Visitor Centre are still available for returning items, and Alex is very happy to leave items there for collection if that’s easier than visiting the library.

 View the latest issue of e-ucalypt, the email newsletter of the Australian Association of Friends of Botanic Gardens (AAFBG).